anetczuk/LinakDeskApp/README.md

 - run *src/linakdeskapp/main.py*
 - execute *cd src; python3 -m linakdeskapp*

+Before first use make sure You have fetched *lib* submodule (see _Required libraries_ section).

+## Development

+Project contains several tools and features that facilitate development and maintenance of the project.

+### Static code check

+In *tools* directory there can be found following scripts:
+- *notrailingwhitespaces.sh* -- as name states removes trailing whitespaces from _*.py*_ files
+- *rmpyc.sh* -- remove all _*.pyc_ files
+- *codecheck.sh* -- static code check using *pycodestyle* and *flake8* against defined set of rules
+- *doccheck.sh* -- run *pydocstyle* with defined configuration
+- *checkall.sh* -- execute *codecheck.sh* and *doccheck.sh* at once

+### Profiling

 Application can be run in profiler mode passing *--profile* as command line parameter.

-Before first use make sure You have fetched *lib* submodule (see _Required libraries_ section).

-### Running mock service

-To run mock simply execute *linakdeskmock/main.py* file.

 ### Running tests